Skip to main content

 • The self-study must list all sources of funding during the years spanned by the document.
 A financial statement that spans the preceding five-year period (based either on the calendar or fiscal year) must be included that uses the Financial Statement Sample and data obtained from the Wolf Reporting System (WRS).
 This statement should appear as a separate Appendix.

-• The self-study must include a compendium of sponsored projects awarded to the CI in the last five-year period (based either on the calendar or fiscal year) using the List of Sponsored Projects Sample and data obtained directly from RED.
+• The self-study must include a compendium of sponsored projects awarded to the CI in the last five-year period (based either on the calendar or fiscal year) using the SRAR instructions for generating list of Sponsored Projects and data obtained directly from SRAR.
 Include this information as a separate Appendix.

 • A list of participating faculty and students, publications, lab activity summary, industry members (for the units with membership component), patents, etc. should be included as necessary to supplement the document text.
 Each of these data-sets should be included as a separate Appendix.